genesiscloud/genesis-cloud-inference-articles/art03.md

 * generates random input
 * creates the `engine`
 * initializes inference on the `engine` using the `InitInfer` method
-* measures peformance by repeated execution of inference with the `engine` using the `RunInfer` method
+* measures performance by repeated execution of inference with the `engine` using the `RunInfer` method
 * completes inference on the `engine` using the `EndInfer` method
 * applies the softmax transformation to the output